RitikPatel6/my-first-project-demo/README.md

 # my-first-project-demo
-this  is my first repository
+this  is my first repository.
+author - ritik patel